 See the bear before you surprise it.
-Watch for bear sign such as tracks, scat, and feeding sites (diggings, rolled rocks, torn up logs, ripped open ant hills).
+Watch for fresh tracks, scat, and feeding sites (diggings, rolled rocks, torn up logs, ripped open ant hills).

 Avoid Hiking at Dawn, Dusk, or at Night